google/tensorstore/tensorstore/driver/neuroglancer_precomputed/index.rst

 ``neuroglancer_precomputed`` format always stores the data within chunks in colexicographic order (i.e. Fortran order).

-When using the unsharded format, the shape is equal to the :json:schema:`ChunkLayout.read_chunk` shape.
+When using the unsharded format, the :json:schema:`ChunkLayout.write_chunk` shape is equal to the :json:schema:`ChunkLayout.read_chunk` shape.

 When using the sharded format, if the sharding parameters are such that each